pyoky/pyoky.github.io/quartz/content/Federal Reserve.md

 The United States' central bank independent of the government (or the Treasury) that has the following roles:

 1. **Setting Interest Rates**: The Federal Reserve has a significant influence over the interest rates in the U.S. economy.
-It can adjust the [[Federal Funds Rate]] to control [[inflation]] and stabilize the economy.
+It can adjust the [[Federal Funds Rate]] to control [[Inflation]] and stabilize the economy.

 2. **Managing the Money Supply**: The Fed controls the amount of money circulating in the economy through measures such as open market operations, reserve requirements for banks, and setting the discount rate \[>=[[Federal Funds Rate]]].